 The problem is, they don’t know how to eat and train to get slim legs without building too much muscle in the process.

 And, no matter what popular opinion says: Women CAN get too bulky… for their own liking.

 The truth is, not everyone responds to the same training in the same way.

 Our genetics determine the types of muscle fibers we have, it determines our ratio of testosterone to estrogen and where we store body fat.

 From years of working as a personal trainer, I found that most women wanted to do cardio to lean out their legs, but were always pushed to do weights and lift heavier and heavier.
 Cardio was usually out of the question.

 And whenever someone complained about getting bulky, the trainers would say “you can’t get bulky, women don’t have enough testosterone to get bulky.”

-I had the same experience with a PT and ended up very disappointed.
+I had the same experience with a PT early on in my own fitness journey and ended up very disappointed.